-For anyone that needs last-minute Thanksgiving stuffing support, this Cooks Illustrated recipe is simple, delicious and feeds a crowd.
+For anyone who needs last-minute Thanksgiving stuffing support, this Cooks Illustrated recipe is simple, delicious and feeds a crowd.
 Cube some bread, saute some celery and onions, toss it all together with herbs and broth.
 You can make it a day ahead and stick it in the oven an hour before you want to eat.
 Super easy and saves you from the extra-salty stuffing mixes out there, many of which also have loads of MSG (aka autolyzed/hydrolyzed yeast extract) and preservatives.
 I also usually use light-textured whole wheat bread for a third to a half of the bread cubes, and no one ever knows the difference.

 For those of you who don’t have sage, thyme and marjoram in your kitchens, Bell’s Seasoning (cute yellow cardboard box with a turkey on it) is an easy one-stop shop for stuffing herbs.
 It’s a combination of fine ground herbs (rosemary, oregano, sage, ginger and marjoram), and you can use it in place of the herbs in this recipe.
 I didn’t see it in the spice aisle of my local supermarket in Ohio, but my friend Jenny gave me a box of organic turkey herbs from Williams-Sonoma, which has sage, thyme and marjoram.